 There is no greater achievement, than that of saving a life.
-Rhys Collins, current Asset Training Australia student knows this feeling.
+Rhys Collins, former Asset College student knows this feeling.

 Rhys remained calm and instructed the man’s friend on what to do to assist him including calling 000 and by turning the car headlights on so that he could clearly see what he was doing.

-Rhys began CPR and continued for 8 minutes until the man’s colour began to return, he had a weak pulse and he had begun breathing again.
+Rhys began CPR and continued for 8 minutes until the man’s colour began to return.
+He had a weak pulse but he had begun breathing again.
 At this point the ambulance arrived and Rhys continued to assist until they were set up and could take over.